Maximum parsimony

-In phylogenetics and computational phylogenetics, maximum parsimony is an optimality criterion under which the phylogenetic tree that minimizes the total number of character-state changes (or minimizes the cost of differentially weighted character-state changes).
-Under the maximum-parsimony criterion, the optimal tree will minimize the amount of homoplasy (i.e., convergent evolution, parallel evolution, and evolutionary reversals).
-In other words, under this criterion, the shortest possible tree that explains the data is considered best.
+In evolutionary biology, maximum parsimony is a method used to build phylogenetic trees based on the principle of simplicity.
+Under the maximum-parsimony criterion, the best tree will minimize the amount of homoplasy (i.e., convergent evolution, parallel evolution, and evolutionary reversals).
+In other words, under this criterion, the optimal tree has the shortest graph using the fewest evolutionary steps required to explain its genetic and physical data.

 Some of the basic ideas behind maximum parsimony were presented by James S. Farris in 1970 and Walter M. Fitch in 1971.

 Maximum parsimony is an intuitive and simple criterion, and it is popular for this reason.
-However, although it is easy to score a phylogenetic tree (by counting the number of character-state changes), there is no algorithm to quickly generate the most-parsimonious tree.
-Instead, the most-parsimonious tree must be sought in "tree space" (i.e., amongst all possible trees).
+However, although it is easy to score a phylogenetic tree (by counting the total number of character-state changes), finding the single most-parsimonious tree is computationally difficult because researchers must search amongst all possible configurations.
 For a small number of taxa (i.e., fewer than nine) it is possible to do an exhaustive search, in which every possible tree is scored, and the best one is selected.
-For nine to twenty taxa, it will generally be preferable to use branch-and-bound, which is also guaranteed to return the best tree.
-For greater numbers of taxa, a heuristic search must be performed.
+For nine to twenty taxa, it will generally be preferable to use branch-and-bound, which is also guaranteed to find the best tree.
+For over twenty taxa, a heuristic search must be performed.

-Because the most-parsimonious tree is always the shortest possible tree, this means that—in comparison to a hypothetical "true" tree that actually describes the unknown evolutionary history of the organisms under study—the "best" tree according to the maximum-parsimony criterion will often underestimate the actual evolutionary change that could have occurred.
+Because the most-parsimonious tree favors the shortest possible evolutionary graph, this means that it will often underestimate the actual evolutionary change that could have occurred.
 In addition, maximum parsimony is not statistically consistent.
-That is, it is not guaranteed to produce the true tree with high probability, given sufficient data.
 As demonstrated in 1978 by Joe Felsenstein, maximum parsimony can be inconsistent under certain conditions, such as long-branch attraction.
-On the other hand, ardent cladists support the use of maximum parsimony.
-Brower argues that whether a tree is wrong is fundamentally untestable, unlike the question of whether a tree is the shortest among examined ones.
+On the other hand, cladists like Andrew Brower support parsimony, arguing that whether a tree is wrong is fundamentally untestable, unlike the question of whether a tree is the shortest among examined ones.